The Shuffle

 The Tell Signs

 Trust is the hidden currency of any world order, and it’s leaking fast.
-Many actions have eroded global trust in the vast Western-led system.
 One can see how Saudi Arabia and China now settle part of their oil trade in yuan, meanwhile India pays for some Russian energy in rupees.
 Additionally, more than 40 nations including countries in Europe have applied or expressed interest in joining BRICS, hoping to shield themselves, at least partly from dollar risk, yet again i must add that scale matters here, rather than sentiment.

 We know that BRICS-denominated trade makes up around 3% of global settlements, and the renminbi accounts for just 4.5% of international payments compared with the dollar’s 46% (SWIFT, 2024), so one can see that the movement is symbolically powerful but materially still very limited